toddhorner/AFT/states/TN.md

     The Coordinating Committee is charged with developing and adopting a Growth Plan, which shall

     >identify urban growth boundaries for each municipality within the county and shall identify planned growth areas and rural areas within the county (TN Code 6-58-104 (a)(2)).
+See above for more details.